Ernest-Ap/Bike-Sales-Dashboard/README.md

 ### Interactive dashboard where you can filter number of cars that a customer own/s e.g. 0, 1, 2, 3, 4.
 You can filter by region to view Europe, United Kingdom and USA customers.
 Also you can filter by Marital Status, with options of married or single.

-### In this report I will analyse the data of a Bike business customers, wanting to view the data of their customers purchasing their bikes.
+### In this report I will analyse the data of a Bike business customers, wanting to view the data of customers purchasing their bikes.
 To help maintain and discover ways to increase sales.

 ### I will compare: